Laser eye surgery: the process

 Laser eye surgery can seem daunting – until you actually know what’s involved.
 Naturally, the journey is different for every patient, depending on their needs, but in most cases the fundamental process for all laser eye treatments is the same.

 This links below set out the five basic steps which show not only how easy laser eye surgery can be, but also offer an insight into the extraordinary level of care we take at each stage.
-Nobody else takes as much time to examine your eyes in detail before surgery, or offers the same degree of aftercare.
-You can call or come and see us any time after your treatment, if something’s bothering you.
-It won’t cost you any more.
+Nobody else takes as much time to examine your eyes in detail before surgery, or offers the same degree of aftercare – you can call us any time if something’s bothering you, whether it’s a week after your surgery, or years later.

 Click on the Youtube video above to learn about Dr. Hilary’s laser eye surgery experience at London Vision Clinic.